logus2k/ris/README.md

-# Search Export Consolidation Tools
+# RIS Search Export Consolidation Tools

 Tools to consolidate bibliographic data from ScienceDirect, Scopus, and Web of Science **search results** into a single unified CSV file.